-Ecumenical Campus Ministries (ECM) is an interfaith- based organization with diverse programs and activities that serve our community.
+Ecumenical Campus Ministries (ECM) is a registered non-profit 501(c)(3) interfaith- based organization with diverse programs and activities that serve our community.
 ECM strives to be sensitive, accepting, intellectually honest, and liberating in the matter of how humans cultivate and know a sense of purpose in their lives.

 Our programs focus on providing answers to six questions: